libretime/libretime/docs/_microsite.md

 logo and station description (set under Settings > General), the login button to the LibreTime interface, the schedule for the next seven days, podcast tabs, and a live feed of your station with information on the the currently playing artist and track.

-## Modifying the LibreTime Radio Page
+## Modifying the LibreTime radio page

 The background of the mini-site that appears when you visit the server's domain in your web browser can be changed by modifying the page's CSS file, located at `/usr/share/airtime/php/legacy/public/css/radio-page/radio-page.css`.